thechori/coffee-crowds/README.md

 3. View application running at http://localhost:3000

 ## TODO
+- Integrate Google Map API and location data to the appropriate schemas
 - Build simple UI for web interaction
 - Figure out how to hook up front end to RESTful API that is built instead of reinventing the wheels that you've already built